whatever/call-me-fred-flintstone/README.md

-# :cake:
+# :cake: call me fred flintstone (i can make your bed rock)

-Not-really opinionated python project template
+non-sense project to start integrating bedrock stuff into a webapp

 ## Install